 S4: Coordination of veterinary initiatives to deliver veterinary supplies and provide veterinary services to Ukrainian equines – COMPLETED

-For the Q3/2022, three objectives are set specifying the primary focus of the UE-CF and how the success will be measured.
-The midterm direction of work is to keep horses safe in Ukraine.
-To accomplish this, we would need to focus our efforts on engaging supporters and donators.
-The Q2 and Q3 activities and their outcomes will be of crucial importance to be well-prepared for the winter period 2022/23, when the demand for humanitarian aid and services will increase.
+For the period of 2022 – 2023, three objectives have been set specifying the primary focus of the UE-CF and how the success will be measured.
+The midterm direction of work was to keep horses safe in Ukraine.
+To accomplish this, we focused our efforts on engaging supporters and donators.
+Thanks to the support from our partners and donators we managed to delivered help to horses during the the winter period 2022/23, when the demand for humanitarian aid and services increased significantly.
 The third objective – to lay down a strong foundation for building back better of the Ukrainian horse industry -, is a long-term strategic objective that would enable us to draft and support implement of a long term development plan for Ukraine´s horse industry, including investments into infrastructure and unleashing the full potential of Ukraine´s breeders and athletes on international stage.

 Objective 1: increase the overall impact and outreach of emergency humanitarian aid and other actions in Ukraine